gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 The tiles themselves are sparsely allocated using... spatial hashing, again!
 A very useful technique for sure.

-As part of the build process, I also generate a list of all tiles in the structure.
+As part of the build process, I also generate a list of all the tiles in the structure.
-My initial idea was to then dispatch one 4x4x4 group per tile for the solver, but due to the vastly varying number of particles in each tile, the performance was terrible...
+My initial idea was to then dispatch one 4x4x4 group per tile for the solver, but due to the vastly varying number of particles in each cell, the performance was terrible...

 <div style="text-align: center;">